Equations for fields with additional fundamental physical constants: Groups of -generalized symmetries for quantum particles

-One may choose groups with specified properties taking into account the properties of quantum particles and their symmetries.
-For instance, commutation relations (\ref{finalg}) at $H=\infty$ are suited for symmetries of quantum particles, which conserved the $P$, $C$, and $T$ invariance.
-This has been noted in Sec.
-3 and this case may be applied to strong interaction particles such as quarks.
+One may choose kinematic groups with specified properties taking into account the properties of quantum particles and their interactions.
+For instance, commutation relations (\ref{finalg}) at $H=\infty$ are suited for symmetries of quantum particles, which conserve in interactions the $P$, $C$, and $T$ invariance.
+For example, this case can be applied to strong interaction particles such as quarks \cite{khru20,b13}.
 Then we have the following commutation relations for $LM$ algebras in the system of units with $\hbar=1$.

-In the limiting case $L\to \infty $, $M\to \infty $ we obtain the canonical commutation relations (\ref{standart}).
+In the limiting case $L\to \infty $, $M\to \infty $ the canonical commutation relations (\ref{standart}) are gained.
 The equation of the second order for $LM$ generalized fields have the following form: